SR West Country and Battle of Britain classes: Numbering and naming the locomotives

-Bulleid employed the same idiosyncratic numbering scheme that he had used for the Merchant Navy class, beginning at No. 21C101 and reaching No. 21C170 at the time of nationalisation.
+Bulleid employed the same idiosyncratic numbering scheme that he had used for the Merchant Navy class, beginning at No. 21C101 and reaching No. 21C170 at the same time of nationalisation.
 His scheme was abolished by British Railways, which renumbered existing these 34001-34070 and new locomotives 34071-34110.

 The first 48 members of the class were named after places in the West Country served by its trains or close to its lines.
 This represented a publicity success due to many of the locomotives being able to visit their namesake areas.
 Many 'West Country' locomotives sported an additional plaque with the coat of arms of the town or region the locomotive was named after.
 This plaque was mounted on the casing between the gunmetal locomotive nameplate and the West Country Class scroll, above the middle driving wheel.
 Several members of the class had only the nameplate and the "West Country Class" scroll, a gap being left where a crest would have been mounted.
 The background of the nameplate was usually painted red, though sometimes examples could be found in black if the locomotive works undertaking overhaul of the engine could not locate the correct colour paint.

 Once it became clear that the locomotives would be used further afield than the West Country, a decision was made to name the remainder after RAF squadrons, airfields, commanders and aircraft that had participated in the Battle of Britain over Kent, Surrey and Sussex.
 'Battle of Britain' nameplates incorporated the name of the locomotive with the class name below, in a design that resembled the wings of an aircraft.
 This was painted Air Force blue, though other colours were sometimes substituted for the same reasons as above.
 An enamelled crest of the aircraft, personality or squadron was placed below the nameplate, in the same position as the West Country class equivalent.

 The first locomotives constructed by British Railways were of the Battle of Britain class, but the naming policy reverted to the West Country for Nos.
 34091–34108.
 The final two locomotives were Battle of Britain class, No. 34109 Sir Trafford Leigh-Mallory and No. 34110 66 Squadron.
 The result of the delay in completing was that the squadron crest for 66 Squadron was never made, as the manufacturer had retired during the intervening period.
 Thus 66 Squadron was the only Battle of Britain class member not to have a crest.